Lowestoft conveyancing FAQs

 Conveyancing fees are comprised of fees and disbursements.

 Disbursements are the costs payable as part of a conveyancing transaction, incurred on behalf of a buyer or seller, for example Stamp Duty Land Tax (SDLT) and local authority searches.
 Legal fees are for the work your solicitor carries out for you.

-Our conveyancing fees for buying or selling a house in Lowestoft are fixed, which means that for a standard transaction, what we quote is exactly what you pay
+Your conveyancing fees for buying or selling a house in Lowestoft are fixed, which means that for a standard transaction, what you are quoted is exactly what you pay

 Calculate the conveyancing fees for your Lowestoft sale or purchase